Bruce DeGroot

 Bruce DeGroot (born October 30, 1963) is an American politician and attorney who served in the Missouri House of Representatives from the 101st district from 2017 through 2023.
-He represents the 101st district, which includes parts of Chesterfield, Wildwood, Ellisville, and Clarkson Valley, since 2011.
+The district included parts of Chesterfield, Wildwood, Ellisville, and Clarkson Valley.

 Early life and career

 Bruce DeGroot was born in Sioux Falls, South Dakota and is a descendant of Buffalo Bill.
 Rep. DeGroot graduated from Sioux Falls Christian High School in 1982.
 He earned his bachelor's degree in 1987 from the University of South Dakota and his J.D. from Saint Louis University School of Law.